Ithaca Health Alliance: Clinic hours of operation

-The Clinic is open from 2 p.m. to 6 p.m. on Mondays and from 4 p.m. to 7 p.m. on Thursdays, with an appointment day for special services on Tuesdays from 3 p.m. to 7 p.m.
-Due to COVID 19 clinic is offering all services by appointment only.
-Clinic does not turn anyone away.
+The Clinic is open from 2 p.m. to 6 p.m. on Mondays and from 4 p.m. to 7 p.m. on Thursdays, with special services on Tuesdays from 9 am to 1 pm.
+Due to COVID-19 19 clinic is offering all services by appointment only.
+The clinic does not turn anyone away.

 Clinic services

-IFC is one of only three medically integrated free clinics in the U.S., meaning that visitors are treated by both conventional and complementary healthcare professionals.
+IFC is one of only three medically integrated free clinics in the U.S., meaning that both conventional and complementary healthcare professionals treat visitors.
 A physician and a registered nurse are always on duty.

-Conventional medical care accounts for 70 percent of services the Free Clinic provides.
-Most days, alternative practitioners, such as herbalists, massage therapists, chiropractors, and acupuncturists, join physicians and registered nurses.
-Nutritionists offer scheduled appointments for education and consultation, and a newly developed occupational therapy program provides case management and therapy for a range of human conditions.
+Conventional medical care accounts for approximately 70 percent of the services the Free Clinic provides.
+On most days, alternative practitioners, such as herbalists, chiropractors, and acupuncturists, collaborate with physicians and registered nurses.
+A newly developed occupational therapy program offers case management and therapy for a range of human conditions.

 Clinic volunteers

 A large group of support personnel manages the office, advising patients and visitors about community resources and advocating for patients' needs.
-Upwards of 75 volunteers, including students from area colleges and universities, along with many interested and dedicated community members, freely contribute their time to the ongoing success of IFC.
+In excess of 75 volunteers, including students from local colleges and universities, along with many interested and dedicated community members, freely contribute their time to the ongoing success of IFC.

 Statistics

 In its first year of operation, the Free Clinic completed more than 850 patient visits, nearly triple the number initially anticipated.
-In its second year, the Clinic had 1880 visits, while in 2008 2091 visits were made to IFC.
-According to data for the first half of 2009, 70 volunteers contributed 1735 hours of service, for a total of 1121 patient visits.
+In its second year, the Clinic had 1,880 visits, while in 2008, 2,091 visits were made to IFC.
+According to data for the first half of 2009, 70 volunteers contributed 1,735 hours of service, resulting in a total of 1,121 patient visits.
 IFC is nearly always busy.

-An estimated 12,000 residents of Tompkins County have no health insurance.
-Without IFC, many of these people could also expect to be without medical care.
-Unable to pay out-of-pocket fees for service, the uninsured residents in and around Ithaca are frequently dangerously ill before they learn about IFC.
-Three years of providing care to indigent and working poor populations has revealed to staff and volunteers that IFC is the primary source of care for most of the Clinic's patients.
+An estimated 12,000 residents of Tompkins County lack health insurance.
+Without IFC, many of these individuals would also likely be without medical care.
+Unable to afford out-of-pocket service fees, uninsured residents in and around Ithaca frequently become dangerously ill before they learn about IFC.
+Three years of providing care to indigent and working poor populations have revealed to staff and volunteers that IFC is the primary source of care for most of the Clinic's patients.

 Present day

-As it has been since its inception, IHA is a member organization.
-Most of the organization's income relies on private charitable contributions and government grants.
-Over 700 professional, community, and college volunteers provide all services.
-In 2010, IHA was granted tax-exempt 501(c)(3) status.
+As it has been since its inception, IHA is a member-based organization.
+The majority of the organization's income relies on private charitable contributions and local government grants.
+Professional, community, and college volunteers provide all services.
+In 2010, IHA was granted tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.